 In this theme we report views on whether the maternity systems provided adaptations and resources to meet women's specific communication needs.
 Overall, only one survey respondent, and some of those who participated in the community consultations, reported feeling unable to comfortably communicate in or read English.
-Some of these individuals referred to being offered information and resources in an appropriate language, and/or a translation service during their care.
+Some of these individuals referred to being offered information and resources (such as a translation service) in an appropriate language during their care.
 Interpreters were reported to facilitate good care and information exchange: